kdave/btrfs-progs/Documentation/btrfs-filesystem.rst

 .. note::
    There are two ways to minimize the filesystem on a given device.
-The **btrfs inspect-internal min-dev-size** command, or iteratively shrink in steps.
+The :command:`btrfs inspect-internal min-dev-size` command, or iteratively shrink in steps.

 EXIT STATUS
 -----------